FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/payment_methods.md

 ### Payment Methods for Subscriptions

 When storing a customer's credit card information for future use by a subscription, the Stripe "Setup Intents" API must be used to securely gather the customer's payment method details.
 A "Setup Intent" indicates to Stripe the intention to charge a customer's payment method.
-Cashier's `Billable` trait includes the `createSetupIntent` method to easily create a new Setup Intent.
+Shopkeeper's `Billable` trait includes the `createSetupIntent` method to easily create a new Setup Intent.
 You should invoke this method from the route or controller that will render the form which gathers your customer's payment method details:

 ```ts
 router.get('/update-payment-method', ({ auth, view }) => {